PierreIsCoding/sdiy/Sub_Octave/README.md

 # Sub Octave Generator
 This module creates a square wave sub octave for your DIY synthesizer.
-It is a means to create a simple chord without adding another complex VCO.
+It is a simple means to create a two tone chord without adding another complex VCO.
 I personally use it often to create really fat sounds.

 ## Features
-* Select the sub division with a rotary switch: /2, /4, /8, /16, /32, /64, /128.
+* Select the sub chord with a rotary switch: -1,-2,-3,-4,-5,-6,-7.
-* Mix the sub division with a square wave version of your original frequency.
+* Transform each waveform into a square wave, and play with the duty cycle
-* Extra compare knob.
+* Mix the sub chord with that square wave version.